Syria: Australia suspends air operations

 Russian threat

-The news comes after a US Navy fighter jet shot down a Syrian warplane on Sunday.
-The US said it shot down the plane to defend the US-backed Syrian Democratic Forces (SDF), a rebel group which is fighting ISIS on the outskirts of Raqqa, the ISIS stronghold in northeast Syria.
+Australia's decision came after a US Navy fighter jet shot down a Syrian warplane on Sunday.
+The US said it took the action to defend the US-backed Syrian Democratic Forces (SDF), a rebel group fighting ISIS on the outskirts of Raqqa in the northeast.

-The incident -- the first of its kind since the US started fighting ISIS in Syria in 2014 -- prompted Russia to issue a threat to coalition aircraft flying west of the River Euphrates.
+The incident -- the first of its kind since the US started fighting ISIS in Syria in 2014 -- prompted Russia to issue a threat to coalition aircraft flying west of the River Euphrates that they "will be considered air targets."

 The Russian Ministry of Defense called the downing of the plane "a cynical violation of the sovereignty of the Syrian Arab Republic" and "military aggression."